aliburkemper12/inventory-system-piston/README.md

 This software has a login page, a home page that displays all current items in the inventory, a search feature, a sort feature, and add/delete/edit features.

-Deployed locally for the IT deparment to utilize to keep track of the number of items, including labels which are used everyday and are a critical part of production.
+Deployed locally for the IT deparment to keep track of inventory, including labels which are used everyday and are a critical part of production.

 Examples:
 Home page